 However, to take advantage of Data Hub 5.x features, such as mastering and improved mapping, you can migrate your DHF 4.3 flows into Data Hub 5.x steps in the following ways or a combination of both, and then add your Data Hub 5.x steps to one or more flows.

 Use Configuration-Based Steps

-You can create Data Hub 5.x ingestion steps and mapping steps to replace your DHF 4.3 input flows and harmonize flows, respectively.
+You can create Data Hub 5.x ingestion step and mapping step to replace your DHF 4.3 input flow and harmonize flow, respectively.